-I am the Managing Partner of technology incubator Vital Reactor.
-We incubate new technologies that have both social value and commercial potential, but fall outside the classic ROI scenarios typically pursued by angel investors and venture capital institutions.
-We curate and support a portfolio of technologies, many of them open source, and focus on making them profitable against a minimal burn rate, rather than maximal growth.
+I am also the Managing Partner of a small technology incubator called Vital Reactor.
+Vital Reactor was created to incubate new technologies that have both social value and commercial potential, but fall outside the classic ROI scenarios typically pursued by angel investors and venture capital institutions.
+For other projects, we curate and support a portfolio of technologies, many of them open source, and focus on making them profitable against a minimal burn rate, rather than maximal growth.
 When projects mature into traditional ROI models, we sell the IP or spin them out into independent companies.
+Our work on Orchestra, for example, led to the spinout Vital Labs.
 We also work on a variety of joint ventures, grant-funded projects, and other collaboratives to be announced throughout 2014.

 In the summer of 2013 I defended my doctoral dissertation at the MIT Media Lab.
 This second phase of my academic work began in 2003 when I began to work on computational systems inspired by human intelligence with Patrick Winston, Push Singh and Marvin Minsky.
 In 2008 I switched gears to investigate how knowledge is generated in healthcare with advisors Frank Moss, Pete Szolovits and Henry Lieberman.
 My PhD research in the New Media Medicine group at the MIT Media Laboratory focused on the practical and clinical value of self-tracking and self-experimentation.
 My dissertation demonstrated how communities of citizen scientists can document their personal experiences to improve personal decision-making while generating data that, in aggregate, can influence clinical research and practice.